-Next, you are going to want to get that $500 housing deposit and form in by May 1 for the fall semester.
+Next, you are going to want to turn in that $500 housing deposit and form no later than May 15 for the fall semester.
 Freshman housing is guaranteed for incoming Fall Freshman.
-Students admitted for spring semester can apply for housing (sometime in October) after the $500 enrollment deposit is paid and will be accepted on a space-available basis.
+Students admitted for the spring semester can apply for housing (sometime in October) after the $500 enrollment deposit is paid and will be accepted on a space-available basis.
 Without the deposit, they won’t be able to register for the mandatory orientation, etc. This can also be done through their Canelink account.

 Be sure to confirm the following:

-Arrange for any final transcripts and scores (AP, IB, AICE, CLEP and transfer credits) to be sent to the Office of Undergraduate Admissions.
+- Arrange for any final transcripts and scores (AP, IB, AICE, CLEP, and transfer credits) to be sent to the Office of Undergraduate Admissions.
 Hopefully, you have already completed the FAFSA form.
 If you have not done so, do this right away.
-You can check out our blog on the FAFSA form here.
+You can check out our blog on the FAFSA form.

 - Check for any holds on your student’s account.
 It could be the simplest thing, but there is nothing worse than going to register for classes and not being able to because of a simple thing that could have been fixed earlier.